Witnot/Pongus/README.md

 ### Prerequisites

-Before you begin, ensure you have Python installed on your system.
+Before you begin, ensure you have Python installed on your system, and have already downloaded the code (green button) as a ZIP and extacted on your root folder.

 ### 📥 Installing Python